TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Introduction

-Our main contributions are: \begin{itemize}[leftmargin=2em] \item \textbf{A schema-flexible, multi-modal transformer framework} for tokamak data (time-series, profiles, and videos) with robust missing-signal handling. \item \textbf{A modular tokenization and codec interface} that converts windowed multi-rate signals into a variable-length set of tokens via chunking and modality-aware embeddings, with a strong default training-free DCT3D codec and clean hooks for learned alternatives (e.g., Variational Autoencoders - VAEs). \item \textbf{Efficient adaptation mechanisms} (warm-start + selective freezing) that reuse pretrained components across tasks with diverse objectives. \item \textbf{Benchmark validation}, showing consistent improvements over a CNN baseline across nearly all tasks.
-Warm-start fine-tuning also yields clear gains over training the same architecture from scratch, particularly in the most challenging regimes---supporting the value of transferable representations of plasma dynamics. \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=2em] \item \textbf{A schema-flexible, multi-modal transformer framework} for tokamak data (time-series, profiles, and videos) with robust missing-signal handling. \item \textbf{A modular tokenization and codec interface} that converts windowed multi-rate signals into a variable-length set of tokens via chunking and modality-aware embeddings, with a strong default fixed-basis DCT3D codec and clean hooks for learned alternatives (e.g., Variational Autoencoders). \item \textbf{Efficient adaptation mechanisms} (warm-start + selective freezing) that reuse pretrained components across tasks with diverse objectives. \item \textbf{Benchmark validation}, showing that fine-tuned \mmt{} improves over the strongest \bench{} baseline on nearly all tasks.
+Comparisons against matched training from scratch show that pretraining is most valuable for demanding downstream settings---supporting the value of transferable representations of plasma dynamics. \end{itemize}